 Chemist & Chemical Engineering

-Dr Cochrane is interested in the study of novel enzymatic processes, antimicrobial resistance mechanisms and the mechanism of action of antimicrobial and anticancer peptides.
+Dr Cochrane is a Senior Lecturer in Organic Chemistry and is interested in the study of novel enzymatic processes, antimicrobial resistance mechanisms and the mechanism of action of antimicrobial and anticancer peptides.

 7 hours of lectures or seminars